section-engineering-education/engineering-education/content/articles/using-logistic-regression-in-pytorch-to-identify-handwritten-digits/index.md

 To put it another way, if you followed the instructions exactly, you would have an accuracy rate of 91%, which is significantly lower than the current best model, which makes use of a different sort of neural network architecture.

 You can run the whole code [here](https://colab.research.google.com/drive/1eL6a4_QxAZxqLV83vJOsLkPF09hYwThn?usp=sharing)

 ### References
 1. [To see whole code click here](https://colab.research.google.com/drive/1eL6a4_QxAZxqLV83vJOsLkPF09hYwThn?usp=sharing)
 2. [PyTorch](https://drive.google.com/drive/folders/0B41Zbb4c8HVyUndGdGdJSXd5d3M?resourcekey=0-s90CYmIbmbqbO1Mvtwmlog)
 3. [Linear Regression](https://machinelearningmastery.com/linear-regression-for-machine-learning/)
 ### Conclusion
-With the help of Logistic Regression and PyTorch, we learned how the MNIST handwritten digits dataset may be identified.
+With the help of Logistic Regression and PyTorch, we learned how the MNIST handwritten digits are identified.

 In the data folder, the MNIST dataset is initially downloaded.
-The hyperparameters are then set up, loaded into the environment and a neural network build.
+The hyperparameters are then set up, loaded into the environment and a neural network built.
 The Logistic Regression model can then be defined and used.
 The MNIST dataset is used here to train and test the model.

 Happy coding!

+---
+Peer Review Contributions by: [Lalithnarayan C](/engineering-education/authors/lalithnarayan-c/)